TzioACaso/Inutili-roditori/README.md

 You'll need just the custom PCB, which you can find all the schematics and component in the KiCad files and a cable to connect it to the PC obviously.

+Every advice to get this better is apreciated.